 As a symbol, red lipstick has undergone many permutations.
 For ancient Egyptians and Elizabethan England, red lipstick was a symbol of status, reserved for the upper classes only.
-Between the Renaissance and the end of the 19th century, obvious use of cosmetics in the Western world was associated more with actors and prostitutes rather than respectable women.
+Then, between the Renaissance and the end of the 19th century, obvious use of cosmetics in the Western world was associated more with actors and prostitutes rather than respectable women.

 In the early 20th century, after centuries of male authority limiting the use of cosmetics, wearing red lipstick was seen as an act of female rebellion.
 In fact, red lipstick was very popular amongst the suffragettes.

 With the flapper movement and the rise of silent films in the 1920’s, red lipstick, particularly dark red lipstick, became enormously popular.
 At this time, red lipstick began to represent a woman’s sexuality.